egecan12/website-change-tracker/README.md

 }
 ```

-You can schedule the start time for the application logic by setting the `CRON_TIMER` environment variable.
+The "Node-Cron" module has been installed to configure the app to call the `start` function when the project starts running, initiating its process.
+The start time for the application logic can be scheduled by setting the `CRON_TIMER` environment variable.

 Please do not forget including Google Spreadsheet credential keyfile as a json file!